Avijit-Kar/calculator/README.md

 # calculator
 This is a Basic Calculator App.

-Making .exe file from code:
+Making .exe file from code
-After downloading Code, go to cmd and
+After downloading Code, go to cmd and type

 Pip install pyinstaller

 pyinstaller --onefile -w test.py

+then download NSIS

 App View